 Store fudgy keto brownies for up to one week in the refrigerator.
-Reheat the brownies into the microwave for a few seconds before serving.
+Reheat the brownies in the microwave for a few seconds before serving.

 - If using powdered erythritol, and your batter ends up too thick, you may want to add an extra egg.
 Just be sure not to over-whisk, or your brownies could end up more cakey rather than fudgy.

 - Use eggs at room temp.
-Reason being that if your cocoa/butter mixture is not hot enough (and your eggs are very cold), they’ll solidify the butter and your batter will be too thick once you add in the almond flour (doesn’t affect the end results, just annoying to spoon rather than pour!).
+The reason is that if your cocoa/butter mixture is not hot enough (and your eggs are very cold), they’ll solidify the butter and your batter will be too thick once you add in the almond flour (doesn’t affect the end results, just annoying to spoon rather than pour!).

-- You can add a few nuts, like crushed almond or walnuts for a bit of extra crunchy texture.
+- You can add a few nuts, like crushed almonds or walnuts for a bit of extra crunchy texture.